Kodali-N/CustomerChurnDashboard/README.md

 ### Overview:
 Using Telecom customer churn data,
  I created a dashboard which gives a visual insight about the churners' profile.
-The dashboard provides information about how tenure, Internet services availed by the customers, the contract type and other such factors are linked to Churn
+The dashboard provides information about how tenure, Internet services opted by the customers, the contract type and other such factors are linked to Churn

 ### Data Cleaning:
 By reading the dataset into dataframe